 Summary and Discussion

 A broad array of state and federal projects is planned within the watershed to reduce TP loading to Lake Okeechobee.
-These nutrient reduction projects, along with on-site BMPs when fully implemented will reduce P transport from uplands, and to capture water runoff during periods of high rainfall.
+These nutrient reduction projects, along with on-site BMPs when fully implemented, will reduce P transport from uplands and capture water runoff during periods of high rainfall.
 Ongoing research and monitoring in the watershed are helping to guide the design of TP load reduction projects that will improve water quality and attenuate flows.
 The highly variable nature of the data from these basins and the influence of storm events on those data make continuous evaluations a critical management tool.
 Evaluations that show no significant trends over several years can also be useful in helping to determine if the system has stabilized and what measures need to be taken if the stabilized state is still not meeting target water quality goals.
 An ongoing assessment of water quality trends in the watershed is necessary to evaluate progress toward achieving the Lake Okeechobee TMDL goal of 140 t per year.

 A total of 51 monitoring stations were studied: 35 long-term, ambient monitoring stations that included 27 stations in the 4 priority basins and 8 along the Kissimmee River within the S-65A and S-65BC basins; and 16 stations located at the outfalls of the dairy operations.
 Only TP data were collected at the 16 dairy stations.
 The baseline data and the post-LOPA period trend analyses for TP and TN concentrations were summarized at the station and basin levels using the data collected at the 35 long-term, ambient monitoring stations.
 Data collected in basin S-65BC displayed a significant increasing trend in terms of mean monthly TP concentrations during the baseline period (CY1991–CY2001).
 This basin had a relatively short POR from CY1996 to CY2002.
 All basins evaluated in this study had a negative or an improved Sen slope value during the post-LOPA period, indicating the overall improvement of TP concentrations at the basin level.